Gopala05/DevOps/README.md

 ---

-Thank you for checking out our DevOps Documentation!
+Thank you for checking out the DevOps Documentations!
 Happy learning!